isomerpages/govtech-corp/media/technews/_posts/2024-10-16-post-Voices of Innovation: Meet the Plenary Speakers of STACK 2024!.md

 growth.
 Attendees will leave with tools and a mindset to drive their own career development, whether they are software engineers, <a href="https://www.tech.gov.sg/media/technews/transforming-public-services-through-design-insights-from-lillian-shieh/" rel="noopener noreferrer nofollow" target="_blank">UX designers</a>, or project managers.</p>
+<h3>Corey Lee: Driving Innovation Through Cross-Functional Collaboration</h3>
+<p><a href="https://www.linkedin.com/in/coreylee/?originalSubdomain=jp" rel="noopener noreferrer nofollow" target="_blank">Corey Lee</a>,
+a multidisciplinary designer based in Tokyo, serves as a Designer Advocate at <a href="https://www.figma.com/" rel="noopener noreferrer nofollow" target="_blank">Figma</a>.
+With expertise in product design, design operations, and strategy, Corey is dedicated to empowering organisations to harness design effectively at scale.
+His work spans across APAC, where he focuses on fostering collaborative design cultures and building design communities.
+With years of experience in <a href="https://coreylee.tokyo/" rel="noopener noreferrer nofollow" target="_blank">various design leadership roles</a>, Corey is passionate about helping teams achieve their design potential and innovate through cross-functional collaboration.</p>
+<h4>What to Expect from Corey’s Talk&nbsp;</h4>
+<p>In his session, Corey will delve into how organisational culture fuels
+innovation.
+He will highlight the importance of aligning strong values with collaborative efforts to drive product success.
+Attendees will gain actionable insights on building a collaborative culture at scale, emphasising the power of cross-functional teamwork.
+Whether you're a product designer or a team leader, this talk will provide practical strategies to elevate collaboration and innovation in your organisation.</p>
 <p></p>